yesEngineer/XP-Launcher/README.md

 ## Credits

-XP-Launcher was created by yesEngineer.
+XP-Launcher was created by noEngineer(yesEngineer).

 ## License